jan-niklasml/lhm_actions/docs/workflows.md

 # Github Actions
 We use Github-Actions to build our software.
 The costs are minimal because we use free and public repositories.

 We designed templates to use GitHub Actions.
 The GitHub Action needs permission on the repository, for example, to create a release or push a tag.
 Here you can use automatic token authentication from GitHub.
 Therefore, you can use the access token via ${{ secrets.GITHUB_TOKEN }}.
 In contrast to the .gitlab-ci.yml, you can create more workflow files which are independent of each other.
-The it@M-Templates are arbitrarily fit for your project.
+The it@M templates can be customized to suit your project.
 You can create reusable actions for single steps.

 The templates can be activated under the "Actions" tab with the "New workflow" button.
 In the software catalog, the templates can be found under the category "By it@m".